Mycoshi/VoiceCaptureProto/README.md

 # VoiceCaptureProto

-Functioning ~100 line speech recognition software.
+## 100 line speech recognition software.

-takes microphone input converts through google speech to text and returns a string that is then examined for specific commands and then launches through a elif chain and executes command.
+### takes microphone input converts through google speech to text and returns a string that is then examined for specific commands and then launches through a elif chain
+### and executes command.
 It also has ability for confirmation sounds for user

 CURRENT COMMANDS